 Pay close attention to the job titles of the members you interact with.
-Note who works for companies you want to do business with and find opportunities to interact with them within the group.
+Keep track of who works for the companies you want to do business with, and then find opportunities to interact with them within the group.

 Once you position yourself as a knowledgeable and consistently valuable group member, you (and your business) are more likely to get the attention of the decision-makers in the corporations.

 Your local network has connections with people in more extensive networks.
 And as access to technology shrinks the business world, corporations look farther afield for suppliers and contractors.

 Look for the chance to make valuable real-world, offline business connections.
 Hop online to find your local chapter of a national business organization, like the Chamber of Commerce.
 Join them and attend their meetings.
 Focus on building relationships one at a time, the most valuable offline small business marketing technique according to 44% of the survey respondents.